nervous-energy/connells-readme/README.md

 ## Acknowledgements
-I've been fortunate to have coaching and counsel from several great people.
-Dr Pepe Catalan, Bruno Tavares, Douglas Squirrel, Devin Hunt, Julia Hawkins & Steve Beck.
-Plus a ton of feedback and inspiration from the excellent operators, product leaders and engineers I've worked with.
+I've been fortunate to have coaching and counsel from several great people: Dr Pepe Catalan, Bruno Tavares, Douglas Squirrel, Devin Hunt, Julia Hawkins & Steve Beck (to name a few).
+I've also enjoyed a ton of feedback and inspiration from the excellent operators, product leaders and engineers I've worked with.
 I'm indebted to you all, thank you.

 *© Connell Locke 2022.
 All rights reserved.
 1.0*